 America’s immigration policy needs reform to ensure that the world’s most talented entrepreneurs create and grow startups in the United States, rather than overseas.

 Create a Startup Visa to bring top entrepreneurs to our shores

 NVCA supports the creation of a Startup Visa that offers a separate visa category for immigrant entrepreneurs who create a new business, are backed by venture capitalists or other investors, and create American jobs.
-A Startup Visa is a common sense way to grow the American economy through new company formation by immigrant entrepreneurs.
+A Startup Visa is a common-sense way to grow the American economy through new company formation by immigrant entrepreneurs.
 Far from taking the job of an American, an immigrant entrepreneur can only qualify for the Startup Visa when he or she has created jobs for Americans and has been backed by investors with a track record of success.
-Specifically, we strongly support the Startup Visa provisions in the Startup Act (S. 1877, 115th Congress), introduced by Senators Jerry Moran (R-KS) and Mark Warner (D-VA) and Senator Flake’s Attracting and Retaining Entrepreneurs Act (S. 3510, 114th Congress).
+Specifically, we strongly support the Startup Visa provisions in the Startup Act (S. 1877, 115th Congress), introduced by Senators Jerry Moran (R-KS), Mark Warner (D-VA), Roy Blunt (R-MO), and Amy Klobuchar (D-MN).

 Create a STEM Visa to attract advanced degree holders

 NVCA supports creating additional visas for advanced graduates of U.S. universities in science, technology, engineering, and mathematics (STEM).
 According to some estimates, every foreign-born graduate with an advanced STEM degree is associated with, on average, 2.6 jobs for American workers.